 If the complaint meets this criteria, RECA opens an investigation and gathers relevant information.
 For information on the professional conduct review process, please see Professional Conduct Review.

 If the complaint does not meet the criteria, RECA will refuse the complaint and suggest alternative resolutions to the complainant where appropriate.
 In some circumstances, the complainant will have a right to appeal RECA’s decision not to investigate.
-For information on a complainant’s right to appeal, please see Appealing the Executive Director’s Decision That No Further Action be Taken.
+For information on a complainant’s right to appeal, please see Appealing the Registrar’s Decision That No Further Action be Taken.

 RECA cannot obtain financial compensation for a complainant.
 Complainants can seek compensation through the Courts.